natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Spitfire%20LF%20Mk%20IXc%20(USA).md

 * Excellent rate of climb which will rival later Griffon Spitfires and most late war props
 * Excellent acceleration from a standing start due to the boost configuration
 * Good manoeuvrability, albeit lower than other Spitfires (I-V Marks)
+* Extremely strong for its BR, similar or better flight performance to that of 6.7 super props

 '''Cons:'''